Mass Spectrometry Core

 Amy Johnson, B.S.

-Metabolomics Specialist II, Mass Spectrometry Core
+Core Associate, Mass Spectrometry Core

 Hyoungjoo Lee, Ph.D.

-Ibukunoluwa Sodiya, B.S., M.S.
+Ibukunoluwa Sodiya, M.S.

 Anna Tarach, B.S.

-Core Associate I, Mass Spectrometry Core
+Core Associate, Mass Spectrometry Core

 Michael Vincent, Ph.D.